Nelson Velazquez Preview, Player Props: Royals vs. Red Sox

 Nelson Velazquez At The Plate

-- Velazquez has three doubles, eight home runs and five walks while batting .225.
+- Velazquez has four doubles, nine home runs and five walks while hitting .235.

-- Looking at the 25 games he has played this year, he's homered in eight of them (32.0%), and in 9.3% of his trips to the plate.
+- He has hit a home run in nine games this year (34.6%), leaving the park in 9.9% of his trips to the plate.

-- Velazquez has had an RBI in nine games this season (36.0%), including three multi-RBI outings (12.0%).
-He has also driven in three or more of his team's runs in one contest.
+- Velazquez has an RBI in 10 of 26 games this year, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in one contest.

+- In 15 of 26 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.